Raytheon sees 'never-ending opportunity' in Patriot missile system

 “Once you upgrade it you can go back to all your other customers and offer them the upgraded hardware to reduce their costs, reduce the spare content and so forth.
 So it’s a never-ending opportunity for us here at Raytheon,” Swanson told analysts on an earnings call.

-Raytheon builds Patriot - a long-range, high-altitude, all-weather system - and acts as the systems integrator for the PAC-3 missile, which is built by Lockheed Martin Corp.
+Raytheon builds Patriot - a long-range, high-altitude, all-weather system - and acts as the systems integrator for the PAC-3 missile, which is built by Lockheed Martin Corp (LMT.N).

 Raytheon officials say they expect several large orders for Patriot systems in the second half of the year, including a deal for 11 fire units from Qatar valued at around $2 billion.
 They also expect an order exceeding $500 million from Kuwait that could expand further in coming years through related contracts for modernization, spares and services.

-Turkey is also weighing a large order that would be worth around $500 million initially, but could expand later.
+Turkey is also weighing a large order that could be worth around $2 billion, Swanson told investors in April.

 The Patriot system is already used by 12 countries - United States, Netherlands, Germany, Japan, Israel, Saudi Arabia, Kuwait, Taiwan, Greece, Spain, South Korea and UAE.
 Raytheon is in active talks to enlarge that group and upgrade existing systems, according to Tim Glaeser, a vice president with Raytheon’s Integrated Defense Systems (IDS) division.

-Poland is considering buying equipment from Germany, which Raytheon would then upgrade, and India has expressed an interest, as have Singapore and Malaysia, Glaeser said.
+Poland had considered buying used Patriot equipment from Germany, but is now weighing the purchase of new fire units, and India has expressed an interest, Glaeser said.
+Singapore and Malaysia are also considering air and missile defense systems.

 The company says more than $400 million has been invested into making the Patriot system faster, smarter and tougher.
 Components have gotten smaller, computer chips are an eighth of the size they were in 2006, and new units are built in an upgraded facility that uses computer-controlled tools.